National Workplace Injury Lawyers

 If you suffered these or other injuries in a workplace accident as a result of the actions of a third party, you should file a claim to cover your medical expenses.

 Janet, Janet & Suggs, LLC’s workplace injury lawyers can help ensure you receive fair compensation from third parties involved in your accident.
 Our firm and attorneys have received numerous accolades for our professional accomplishments.
 We are honored to be included in U.S. News & World Report’s Best Law Firms.
 Our attorneys have also received exemplary ratings from some of the top peer-review organizations in the legal profession, including Martindale-Hubbell and Best Lawyers.

-Your initial consultation is absolutely free, and you will not be charged legal fees until our we recover fair compensation for your injuries.
+Your initial consultation is absolutely free, and you will not be charged legal fees unless you recover fair compensation for your injuries.